 Some assets are not subject to inheritance estate tax at all, such as Italian Tresury bonds and life insurance.
 Also, if certain criteria are met, it is possible to neutralize the 3% property transfer tax.
-For instance, if the beneficiary is an Italian citizen living abroad without other properties in Italy or if the beneficiary will use the property as a principal residence.
+For instance, if the beneficiary is an Italian citizen living abroad without other properties in Italy or if the beneficiary will use the property as a main residence.

 Further reductions might apply in other cases, such as when a succession includes assets coming from a previous succession.
-In this case it might be possible to deduct from the inheritance taxes due for the second succession a portion of the taxes paid for the previous one and save up to 50%.
+In this case it might be possible to deduct from the inheritance estate tax due for the second succession a portion of the taxes paid for the previous one and save up to 50%.

 Here you can find a chart summarizing the main Italian inheritance taxes with respect to standard inheritance cases involving Italian properties.
 The chart shows that Italian inheritance taxes vary depending on specific circumstances including:

-- relation between the deceased and the inheritor, the
+- relation between the deceased and the inheritor,

 - inheritance value,